 The way you write your synopsis will depend on the goal you have for it.
 If you're using the synopsis to propose your novel to a literary agent, it needs quite a bit of detail.

 If you are using it to entice readers, such as the blurb on the back of the book, you will leave some details out to make the reader interested in reading it.
+You might also be interested in our guide on how to determine the reading level of a book.

 4 Steps to Write a Short Synopsis